-Creativity: You might have some fantastic ideas for your own games, and you could build them with Arcade or with Pygame.
+Creativity: You might have some fantastic ideas for your own games, and you could build them with Arcade, Pygame, or another game engine.
 Or you may want to get started with programming hardware for home automation, Internet of Things (IoT), or embedded game development.

 All of these are great reasons to get into programming!
 Your personal motivation for starting on this journey will affect how fast and how deeply you’ll learn Python.
 It’ll also influence which aspects of the language will require your focus.
 If you’re looking for inspiration on topics to tackle, then you can read about what you can do with Python.